-A discipline appeal hearing is a quasi-judicial proceeding.
+A discipline appeal hearing is generally a closed, quasi-judicial proceeding.
 That means it is operated much like a court of law, with similar but less rigid rules and structure.

 An appeal hearing may be presided over by a district official such as a superintendent, an independent hearing officer, or the board of directors.
 Some districts may use a disciplinary board or committee.
 At the hearing, each side should be allowed to present their side of the case.
 The school will present their argument as to why the discipline should be upheld, and the student or their representative (parent or attorney) will present their argument as to why the discipline should be overturned or reduced.
 Both sides can introduce evidence as part of their argument.
 Each side has a right to examine any documents or evident the other intends to use, and has the right to confront and cross-examine witnesses.
 The decision of the hearing officer or board must be made entirely based on the information presented in the hearing.